labex-labs/open-source-labs/python/python-mastery/lab-ex3-7-type-checking-and-interfaces/en/step1.md

     print(f"Test passed - caught error: {e}")
 ```

-Run the test file:
+In this code, we first read some portfolio data.
+Then we define a new formatter class called `MyFormatter` that doesn't inherit from `TableFormatter`.
+We try to use this non - compliant formatter in the `print_table()` function.
+If our type check is working, it should raise a `TypeError`.

+To run the test, open your terminal and navigate to the directory where the `test_tableformat.py` file is located.
+Then run the following command:

 ```bash
 python test_tableformat.py
 ```

-You should see an output like:
+If everything is working correctly, you should see an output like this:

 ```
 Test passed - caught error: Expected a TableFormatter
 ```

-This confirms that your type checking is working correctly.
-The code now enforces that the formatter must be an instance of `TableFormatter` (or one of its subclasses).
+This output confirms that our type checking is working as expected.
+Now, the `print_table()` function will only accept a formatter that is an instance of `TableFormatter` or one of its subclasses.